Cheapest car insurance in Ohio for a bad driving record

 Cheapest car insurance in Ohio with a DUI

-While many insurers offer coverage after a DUI, Erie Insurance provides the average cheapest coverage for $1,814.
+While many insurers offer coverage after a DUI, Erie Insurance has the lowest rate at $1,814.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Ohio.
+The table below shows the average car insurance rates for a clean record vs. a DUI in Ohio.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI